innolitics/rdm/rdm/init/release/development_plan.md

 ## Purpose

-This document outlines how software engineers will develop Clearview.
+This document outlines how software engineers will develop Project.

 ## Software Development Life Cycle Model

-Clearview will be developed using an evolutionary software development life cycle model.
+Project will be developed using an evolutionary software development life cycle model.

 The "evolutionary" strategy develops the software system using a sequence of builds.
 Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build.